 And Jobs was not alone.
 Through history the best minds have found that walking, whether a quick five minute jaunt, or a long four hour trek, has helped them compose, write, paint, and create.

-Here are five reasons that walking is one of the best ways you can spend your time, and how it can help you think better, get more done, relate better, and live longer.
+Here are five benefits of walking and how it can help you be more creative, think better, get more done, relate better, and live longer.

 Though most people have always thought that their best ideas came when the were on the move, now there is scientific evidence to back them up.